nicolosh/nicolosh.github.io/README.md

-# Nicolò Cavalieri
+# Nicolò Cavalieri - Portfolio

-My personal portfolio, website and CV documentations
+Welcome to my personal portfolio website including CV documentations !
+This site showcases my projects, experience, and skills as a Mechatronic Engineer, with a focus on robotics, electronics, and autonomous systems.